 Language Coordinator: Mariame Sy

-The African Language program at MESAAS offers regular classroom instruction in three African languages: Swahili, Wolof, and Zulu.
-These three languages together cover wide geographical areas in East, West and Southern Africa.
-They also distribute over three main language groups (Atlantic, Bantu, and Chadic) in two major language families in Africa (Afro-Asiatic and Niger-Congo).
+The African Language program at MESAAS offers regular classroom instruction in three African languages: Swahili, Pulaar, and Wolof.
+Additionally, Yoruba and Zulu are offered through the Language Resource Center's Shared Course Initiative.
+These five languages together cover wide geographical areas in East, West and Southern Africa.

 About the languages